COSTING

 Honest about what it doesn't know.

 Photo-based estimates can't see engine internals, transmission wear, or the contents of an ECU fault log.
-The repair plan flags exactly that — there's a "what you can't see from photos" section calling out the costs that could exist but aren't yet quantified.
+The repair plan flags exactly that: a "what you can't see from photos" section calls out the costs that could exist but aren't yet quantified.
 Use the chat to ask follow-ups, or take the printed plan to your inspector.

 Stop guessing the repair cost.